 3. Was it either cold-pressed or expeller-pressed and naturally refined?

 If you intend to sear, stir-fry, barbecue, broil, deep-fry, bake or roast at a temperature higher than 400 degrees, Chosen Foods naturally refined avocado oil is the absolute best option available.
-With a 500 degree smoke point, high in stable monounsaturated fat and refined naturally, make it your go-to high heat cooking oil.
+With a 500-degree smoke point, stable monounsaturated fats, make it your go-to, high-heat, naturally refined cooking oil.